 The solution to retrograde motion was to use a system of circles on circles to explain the orbits of the planets called epicycles and deferents.
 The main orbit is the deferent, the smaller orbit is the epicycle.
 Although only one epicycle is shown in the figure below, over 28 were required to explain the actual orbits of the planets.

-As we know from history, the great library at Alexandria burns in 272 AD, destroying a great deal of the astronomical data for the time.
+We know from history that the great library at Alexandria burns in 272 AD, destroying a great deal of the astronomical data for the time.
 Roman culture collapses and we enter the Dark Ages.
 But, the Roman Catholic Church absorbs Aristotle's scientific methods and Ptolemy's model into its own doctrine.
 Thus, preserving the scientific method and Ptolemy's Solar System.
 Unfortunately, the geocentric model was accepted as doctrine and, therefore, was not subjected to the scientific method for hundreds of years.

 While Copernicus includes a rotating Earth in his heliocentric model, he continues to cling to Aristotle's celestial motions, i.e. orbits that are perfect circles (rather than their true shape, an ellipse).
 This forces Copernicus to adopt a series of moving sphere's for each planet to explain longitude motion.
 While Copernicus has fewer sphere's, since more of the retrograde motion is accounted for, his system is still extremely complicated in a computational sense.
 It's two greatest advantages is that it places the inferior planets near the Sun, naturally explaining their lack of large eastern or western elongations, and removing any extreme motions, such as that needed to explain durnal changes.